tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-api-getservicetypeinfobyname.md

 ### Get information about all nodes.

 This example shows how to get information about a specific service type.
-A 204 response is returned if the specificed service type is not found in the cluster.
+A 204 response is returned if the specified service type is not found in the cluster.

 #### Request
 ```